Search: 26 results

 I was asleep, but my heart was awake.
 It is the voice of my beloved who knocks: "Open to me, my sister, my love, my dove, my undefiled; for my head is filled with dew, and my hair with the dampness of the night."

-The watchmen who go round about the city, Found me, smote me, wounded me, Keepers of the walls lifted up my veil from off me.
+The watchmen who were going round in the city, found me, they smote me, wounded me, - The watchmen of the walls, took away my cloak from off me.

 Who is thy love above other lovers, O thou fairest among women?
 Or what can thy love do, more than other lovers, that thou chargest us so straightly?